udelblue/Systemize/README.md

 ﻿# Systemize
  <div>
  <p align="center">
 	Systemize is a document workflow system.
-This allows users to create templated workflows to provide a linar approval system for digitized documents.
+This allows users to create templated workflows to provide a linear approval system for digitized documents.
 Some of the features are a history and timeline of all events.
-Metrics on time spent at each stage of the approval procees.
+Metrics on time spent at each stage of the approval process.
 Basic authenication, and more.
  </p>
  </div>
  <div>